gromacs/gromacs/docs/user-guide/environment-variables.rst

         require the use of tabulated Coulombic
         and van der Waals interactions.

-``GMX_SCSIGMA_MIN``
-        the minimum value for soft-core sigma. **Note** that this value is set using the :mdp:`sc-sigma` keyword in the :ref:`mdp` file, but this environment variable can be used to reproduce pre-4.5 behavior with respect to this parameter.

 ``GMX_TPIC_MASSES``
         should contain multiple masses used for test particle insertion into a cavity.
         The center of mass of the last atoms is used for insertion into the cavity.